 - Vice Chair: Kristin Stephens, Mayor Pro Tem, Fort Collins, CO

 - Congressional City Conference, March 8-11, Washington, DC

 - Summer Board and Leadership Meeting, June 16-18, Virtual

 View the policies and resolutions crafted by and voted on by the Human Development Committee:

-View the full 2017 National Municipal Policy book containing each of the policy committee chapters and resolutions on the NLC's National Municipal Policy page.
+Click here to view the full 2020 National Municipal Policy book containing each of the Federal Advocacy Committee chapters and resolutions.